In some contexts, LSD can yield positive effects on depression, while in others, it can be dangerous and potentially psychologically destructive.

-Updated understanding of how hallucinogens like LSD affect the brain may explain why they are receiving renewed attention as potential wonder drugs.
-The idea that LSD might have a positive psychological function is not new.
-A decade after LSD was synthesized in 1938, it was marketed as a psychiatric cure-all with the power to treat everything from schizophrenia to addiction.
+Knowing how LSD affects the brain may reveal how the effects are made.
+The idea that it might have a positive use is not new.
+Soon after LSD was made, it was sold as a drug with the power to treat mental health issues.

-Widespread use of LSD by people involved in the 1960s counterculture (who often referred to it simply as acid) complicated its image.
-Some people who took acid trips felt enlightened, while other people had what they called bad trips that left them feeling trautmatized.
-The drug was outlawed in 1968 and was targeted by anti-drug initiatives for decades.
+Widespread use of LSD in the 1960s changed public opinion.
+Some people who took LSD felt smarter, while other people had bad trips and felt unwell.
+The drug was made illegal in 1968 and was targeted by anti-drug groups for years.

 LSD for Depression Treatment

-Recent research also supports the possibility of LSD as treatment for depression.
-Studies have shown that it helps the brain regrow cells and form new connections in regions that typically exhibit cell death in people with long-term depression or anxiety.
+Some research suggests using LSD for depression.
+Studies have shown that it could help the brain grow cells and form new connections in regions that typically exhibit cell death from mental health disorders.

 Does LSD Cause Depression?

-People who hope that LSD use will lead to a spiritual experience may mistake drug-induced perceptions as meaningful.
-For example, someone might have depressed or hopeless thoughts during a drug-induced hallucination and take it as proof that their negative self-image is accurate.
+Some people may mistake LSD trips as revealing.
+For example, someone might have depressed thoughts during an LSD trip and take it as proof that their negative self-image is true.